 First, as noted earlier, the emergence of mandated second pillar DC systems seemed to free governments of the implicit or explicit fiscal liabilities associated with DB systems.
 Yet various factors might create implicit fiscal liabilities (e.g., low net returns on assets, minimum guarantees, or inadequate compliance) or undercut the effectiveness of DC schemes in providing an adequate pension on retirement.
 In some countries this has created tensions about whether the mandatory nature of DC schemes has led to a violation of the implicit contract promised contributing workers.
 The social protection of such schemes might be further compromised in countries where the DC scheme only covers a small fraction of the population.
 Absent an obvious explicit fiscal obligation in the DC scheme, Fund staff may have ignored the likelihood of potential implicit fiscal liabilities posed by such schemes.
 While such issues received attention in a few countries with DC schemes (e.g., in Chile, El Salvador, the Slovak Republic and Switzerland), in most others (roughly 20), surveillance was infrequent or focused primarily on financial sector concerns related to the privately managed pension funds (e.g., in Mexico, the Slovak Republic, Uruguay).
 In most cases, countries with DC schemes also had zero or first pillars that provided a basic, low replacement rate pension benefit that was more the focus of surveillance than the effectiveness of the mandatory second pillar in promoting an adequate accumulation of assets at retirement.

 A second possibly important area where the Fund’s efforts to assess the macro criticality of pensions could have been strengthened is with regard to the issue of “longevity risk,” i.e., the risk that governments, corporations, pension funds, and insurance companies have underestimated longevity.
-The IMF’s April 2012 Global Financial Stability Report noted that: “if individuals live three years longer than expected—in line with underestimations in the past—the already large costs of aging could increase by another 50 percent, representing an additional cost of 50 percent of 2010 GDP in advanced countries and 25 percent of 2010 GDP in emerging economies…[For] private pension plans in the United States, such an increase in longevity could add some 9 percent to their pension liabilities” (IMF, 2012b).
+The IMF’s April 2012 Global Financial Stability Report noted that: “if individuals live three years longer than expected—in line with underestimations in the past—the already large costs of aging could increase by another 50 percent, representing an additional cost of 50 percent of 2010 GDP in advanced countries and 25 percent of 2010 GDP in emerging economies….
+[For] private pension plans in the United States, such an increase in longevity could add some 9 percent to their pension liabilities” (IMF, 2012a).
 However, there were no clear examples where Fund staff include simulations on longevity risk in an Article IV surveillance discussion.

 On balance, the evidence suggests that the Fund was conscientious over the evaluation period in assessing the macro-criticality of pension systems in member countries, with the surveillance process increasingly focused on long-term financial sustainability.
 There were few countries where pension issues appear macro-critical and yet were not the subject of Fund surveillance.